axoplasm/hoiho/README.md

 - send photos of your kids’ softball games to your high school friends
 - remind you of your cousins’ birthdays
 - pay a small monthly fee to keep Hoiho running *(“if you’re not paying for it, you’re the product…”)*

-- a [rare antisocial penguin](https://www.bbc.com/news/world-asia-50374092) that communicates with a high-pitched scream
+Hoiho is also a [rare antisocial penguin](https://www.bbc.com/news/world-asia-50374092) that communicates with a high-pitched scream

 Hoiho isn’t:
 ------------